 - Escalate an unidentified third-party to the Information Security Team or ensure the third-party has a confidentiality or non-disclosure agreement with the Company prior to communicating or sending confidential data to the third-party.
-Refer to CR Confidentiality Agreement in MyOsh. - Provide access to the Company's confidential data only as needed. - Refrain from sharing or revealing, physically or electronically, any confidential data to a third-party unless authorized.
+Refer to CR Confidentiality Agreement in MyOsh. - · Provide access to the Company's confidential data only as needed. - Refrain from sharing or revealing, physically or electronically, any confidential data to a third-party unless authorized. - Only send confidential data through the authorized method established by the Company, (Secure File Transfer Protocol, password-protected, encrypted, etc).